 The process to decide where future light rail stations are placed on the West Seattle Ballard Link Extension is underway.
 This critical decision-making process will determine how people get around the Puget Sound region for generations.
 Phase one coming to a close...

+Join the biggest transit celebration of the year!
 Join Transportation Choices Coalition for an evening in support of more and better transportation choices.
-Our guest list includes over 400 elected officials, advocates, government officials, coalition partners, and community leaders who are passionate about our...
+Our guest list includes over 400 elected officials, advocates, government officials, coalition partners, and...

 On Sunday, April 28, the most diverse group of lawmakers in Washington State history adjourned on the scheduled last day of legislative session without requiring a special session.
 TCC spent every day this session working with representatives, coalition members, and...